Fultslop/bench_ts/README.md

 **Quick summary:**

 - **Consensus**: There are currently NO affordable, capable agentic models that handle _all_ tests on a 'good' or better level.
-Note: paying less than one openrouter dollar is considered affordable, everything else for the upper class elite.
+Note: paying less than one openrouter dollar is considered affordable, everything else for the upper class elite slop.

 - Most tested models can complete simple, standard projects slightly above "hello-world" level and are decent at reviews.